adlnet/xAPI-Spec/xAPI.md

 ###### OAuth Extended Parameters
-Note that the parameters "consumer_name" and "scope" are not part of OAuth 1.0, and therefore if used should be passed as query string or form parameters, not in the OAuth header.
+Note that the parameters "consumer_name" and "scope" are not part of OAuth 1.0, and therefore if used MUST be passed as query string or form parameters, not in the OAuth header.

 ###### OAuth Endpoints